MohamedIbrahim99/Topology-API/README.md

 All of this to provide the functionality to access, manage and store device topologies.

+#### Topology Specification
+A topology is a set of electronic components that are connected together.

 ### Functional Requirements
 Provide the functionality to :